LLaRA: Supercharging Robot Learning Data for Vision-Language Policy: Implementation details

 \subsection{Inference}

-During inference, for the models trained on \modelIBC, a new conversation is initiated at each timestamp.
-The model is queried with a current image observation and an instruction that mirrors those in the dataset.
-Additionally, a prompt randomly selected from \tref{tab:prompt_action} is added to the instruction during inference only, although it appears to have limited impact in retrospect.
+During inference, for the models trained on \modelIBC, a new conversation is initiated at each step.
+The model is queried with a single current image observation from the front-view camera and an instruction that has been prepared in the same format as the dataset.
+Additionally, a prompt randomly selected from \tref{tab:prompt_action} is added to the instruction during inference only, although it appears to have limited impact in retrospect (see \aref{app:prompt_sel}).

 Model sampling is disabled during training, ensuring that the model consistently outputs the token with the highest probability.
 This approach is designed to maximize the consistency and reliability of the model's responses.